The Perfect 2 Days in Arches National Park Itinerary

 Evening Horseback Riding

-You can likely work out DIY cycling and hiking in Arches if you choose, but an evening horseback ride is one activity where you’ll need to hire a guide, as horseback riding is highly regulated in the park and best done with professionals.
+You can likely work out DIY cycling and hiking when you visit Arches National Park if you choose, but an evening horseback ride is one activity where you’ll need to hire a guide, as horseback riding is highly regulated in the park and best done with professionals.

 Once you’ve made a booking with an outfitter, however, this can be one of the most exhilarating ways to explore the park.